c3lang/c3docs-old/docs/buildcommands.md

 `build [target]`

 Build the project in the current path.
 It doesn't matter where in the project structure you are.

+The built in templates define two targets: `debug` (which is the default) and `release`.

 ## clean